International Society for the Systems Sciences

 The International Society for the Systems Sciences (ISSS) is a worldwide organization for systems sciences.
-The overall purpose of the ISSS is:

-"to promote the development of conceptual frameworks based on general system theory, as well as their implementation in practice.
-It further seeks to encourage research and facilitate communication between and among scientists and professionals from various disciplines and professions at local, regional, national, and international levels."

-Initially conceived in 1954 as the Society for the Advancement of General Systems Theory, and started in 1955/56, the Society for General Systems Research became the first interdisciplinary and international co-operation in the field of systems theory and systems science.
-In 1988 it was renamed to the International Society for the Systems Sciences.
+The overall purpose of the ISSS is: to promote the development of conceptual frameworks based on general system theory, as well as their implementation in practice.
+It further seeks to encourage research and facilitate communication between and among scientists and professionals from various disciplines and professions at local, regional, national, and international levels.
+Conceived in 1954 as the Society for the Advancement of General Systems Theory, and started in 1955/56, the Society for General Systems Research became the first interdisciplinary and international co-operation in the field of systems theory and systems science.
+In 1988 it was renamed the International Society for the Systems Sciences.

 History

 The society was initiated in 1954 by biologists Ludwig von Bertalanffy and Ralph Gerard, economist Kenneth Boulding, and mathematician Anatol Rapoport at the Stanford Center for Advanced Study in the Behavioral Sciences.
 They called a meeting at the American Association for the Advancement of Science meeting in Berkeley in 1954.
 At this meeting, attended by seventy people, the society was conceived as the Society for the Advancement of General Systems Theory.
 The next year Boulding, Gerard and Rapoport started working with James Grier Miller at the Mental Health Research Institute of the University of Michigan.
 There the society got underway as "Society for General Systems Research".

 The statement of the mission of the society was formulated with the following four objectives: